 Table of Contents

-My primary goal for this computer build is to allow me to better manage and edit my growing photo library.
-My second goal is that I also want to be able to play some video games (mostly simulation) like Cities Skylines or Flight Simulator 2020.
-My tertiary goal is size.
-Living in an apartment in San Francisco sizes matters.
-I am already taking up a lot of space in our living room with my desk and work area.
-My desk’s area is also already pretty full with an external monitor, Synology NAS, Intel NUC running Linux for Plex Media Server and some other self hosted services, laser printer and a UPS (uninterpretable power supply).
+My primary goal for this computer build is to manage and edit my growing photo library better.
+My second goal is to be able to play some video games, mostly simulations like Cities Skylines or Flight Simulator 2020.
+My tertiary goal is size, as I live in a San Francisco apartment where space is at a premium.
+My desk area is already quite full with an external monitor, Synology NAS, Intel NUC running Linux for Plex Media Server, a laser printer, and a UPS.

 Case (Cooler Master MasterBox NR200 Mini ITX) #

 I wanted a compact case that wouldn’t limit the parts I could use.
 After some searching and checking out what people were building on r/sffpc, the NR200 was one that kept appearing in a lot of builds.
 I was hesitant to go with a cheap case, as it was one thing I regretted in previous builds, but this case has so far been amazing.
 It’s modular, easy to take apart, and feels solid.

 CPU (AMD Ryzen 5 3600 3.6 GHz 6-Core Processor) #